Toys and stuff

 Bunnies like to have a place of shelter to rest in.
 If you have enough room in your bunnies enclosure for a shelter as well as plenty of space for them to hop about, a hideout will act as an inner sanctum where they can feel safe and relax.

-Do rabbits like to hide in boxes?
+Do rabbits like to play in hideouts?

 How to make a DIY rabbit hideout toy for free?

-The best way to make a rabbit hideaway is to use a cardboard box.
-You can get this started by adding an entrance and exit however you rabbit will soon get the hang of customising it themselves.Use a clean box without heavy inc markings and remove any tape or staples first.
+The thing to make a rabbit hideaway is a cardboard box.
+You can get this started by adding an entrance and exit.
+However, your rabbit will soon get the hang of customizing it themselves.
+Use a clean box without heavy ink markings and remove any tape or staples first.

 Where is the best place for my rabbit to sleep?